Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-template-java.md

       #  Note - If a setting says, "if blocking is enabled", the setting can be `block` or `block_at_perimeter`.
       # mode: monitor

+      # Tell the agent to be more aggressive in detecting user inputs as SQL comments.
+This will enable the agent to better detect SQL Injection input vectors that use comments to terminate queries.
+The agent blocks if blocking is enabled.
+      # aggressive_comment: false

     #====================================================================================
     # Cmd-injection
     # Use the following properties to configure how the command injection rule works.